 self parameter.
 Python does this for us automatically.

 Argument values for any other parameter are arbitrarily passed by the caller, and these passed values that come in to the method can be used in a calculation or saved and accessed later using

 After we're done with the constructor, we can create any number of specialized methods like this one here that allows a caller to change the name value that was stored in

-we have to do here is call the method and pass a new value for the name.
+to do here is call the method and pass a new value for the name.
 Let's see this in action.

 > lizard = Lizard('deep') > print(lizard.name) deep > lizard.set_name('lizard') > print(lizard.name) lizard

 We create an object instance of the class by specifying the class name and passing the constructor arguments.
 The constructor will receive these arguments and the constructor code will run saving the passed name.